India News | Rahul Gandhi Arrives in Hathras's Boolgarhi to Meet Family of 2020 Rape Victim | LatestLY

-Hathras (Uttar Pradesh) [India], December 12 (ANI): Lok Sabha Leader of Opposition and Congress leader Rahul Gandhi on Thursday arrived at Boolgarhi village in Hathras to meet the family of the 2020 rape victim.
+Hathras (Uttar Pradesh) [India], December 12 (ANI): Lok Sabha LoP and Congress MP Rahul Gandhi visited Boolgarhi village in Hathras today to meet the family of the 2020 Hathras crime.

+An SC/ST court in Hathras had acquitted three out of four accused persons in 2023, and convicted one person for culpable homicide not amounting to murder, in the case.

 Meanwhile, BJP Leader Baldev Singh Aulakh asked Rahul Gandhi why he needed to instigate the situation there now when the Hathras issue has been closed by CBI.